KRFOSS/kali-docs/development/public-packaging/index.md

 #### Setting up files

 We now need to set up git-buildpackage/`gbp buildpackage`.
+Remember to copy from the first line down to the second 'EOF'.

 ```markdown
 packaging@kali:~$ cat <<EOF> ~/.gbp.conf